Chipotle Honey Vinaigrette

 I love the flavor of that type of dressing – a little bit of spice and smokiness from the chipotles in adobo sauce, balanced beautifully with the bright acidity of lime juice and a hint of sweetness from the honey.

-It’s worth making your own salad dressings at home because you can adjust the flavors to your palette, and can control the quality of ingredients including the oil and added sugar.
+It’s worth making your own healthy salad dressing recipes at home because you can adjust the flavors to your palette, and can control the quality of ingredients including the oil and added sugar.

-Plus I think it’s a fun way to recreate your favorite restaurant dressings, especially when it’s a dressing like this one that you don’t commonly find available in the grocery store.
+I think this recipe is a fun way to recreate your favorite restaurant dressings, especially when it’s a dressing like this one that you don’t commonly find available in the grocery store.

 Process & Tips

-The beauty of this chipotle honey vinaigrette is that it comes together easily in a mason jar.
+The beauty of this chipotle lime vinaigrette is that it comes together easily in a mason jar.

 Shaking the ingredients together in a jar helps bring the dressing together, and cuts down on clean up, plus can be stored in the same jar reducing dishes even further.